vikasRealtyease/newDashboard/AUTH_FIX_SUMMARY.md

 - ✅ Installed `@realtyeaseai/auth` and `next-auth` in Web app.
 - ✅ Created `apps/web/app/api/auth/[...nextauth]/route.ts` to enable shared auth.
 - ✅ Updated Web app's Login Page to use NextAuth `signIn` server action.
-- ✅ Added `middleware.ts` to Client app to properly protect routes.
+- ✅ Added `proxy.ts` (Middleware) to Client app to properly protect routes.

 **Result:** Logging in on the Web app now creates a valid session for the Client app and redirects you there.